LetsGrowMoreCommunity/WebDev-Playyard/Docs/2. CSS/CSS_Positioning.md

 ```
 <br/>

-* Absolute: By using absolute positioning, we're taking element out of flow of document and is no longer considered a part of natural flow of document, that's why rest of the elements are shifted in place of that elememt we've positioned absolutely.
+* **Absolute**: By using absolute positioning, we're taking element out of flow of document and is no longer considered a part of natural flow of document, that's why rest of the elements are shifted in place of that elememt we've positioned absolutely.
 Eg.

 ``` css
 div{